42 Days of Darkness: Plot

-On the morning of June 29, 2010, Verónica Montes (Aline Küppenheim) disappears from her home in the Altos del Lago condominium, an exclusive area of Puerto Varas in southern Chile.
+On the morning of June 29, 2010, Verónica Montes (Aline Küppenheim) disappeared from her home in the Altos del Lago condominium, an exclusive area of Puerto Varas in southern Chile.
 The first clues are puzzling: the car keys were left in place, the most valuable objects in the house are untouched, and there are no signs of a possible robbery.

 Mario Medina (Daniel Alcaíno), her husband and father of their two daughters, Karen (Julia Lübbert) and Emilia (Monserrat Lira), says that on that day, while he was out running an errand, he received a call asking for money in exchange for his wife's release.

 The head of the search is Cecilia Montes (Claudia Di Girolamo), who tirelessly seeks her sister Verónica, who disappeared from her home without a trace.
 In this mission, she is accompanied by her lawyer Víctor Pizarro (Pablo Macaya), and together they will have to face the indifference of institutions, the many prejudices of society, and the harassment of the press.